 Do you know what are chocolate chips?
 Do you know what are cocoa nibs?
 They are both considered chips.
-As you know, chips come in many sizes, shapes and forms.
-I thought I had tried them all until I started taking the Chocolate University Online course.
+As you know, they come in many sizes, shapes and forms.
 Maybe you haven’t heard of the nibs either but when chopped they are an unprocessed form of chips.
 Unlike regular chips, these have a bitter taste.

 You may remember me telling you about this course before.
 I thought I knew all there was to know but I found some interesting things that got my attention, especially when talking about what are chocolate chips or I should say what are cocoa nibs.
 I could immediately envision recipes I wanted to try using these nibs like a chocolate chip cookie recipe ,a breaded chicken breast recipe or a chocolate cookie recipe but I still cannot call it a “chocolate chip crusted chicken breast”.